Woman holding her abdomen with both hands

 The gut-hormone connection

 For women with both hormonal and gut symptoms, I treat both simultaneously.
-Improving the microbiome changes how estrogen is metabolized, which often shifts cycle symptoms, mood, and energy in ways that hormonal treatment alone wouldn't achieve.
+Improving the microbiome changes how estrogen is metabolized, which often shifts cycle symptoms, mood, and energy in ways that hormonal treatment alone can't achieve.

 Considered.